Time is limited, once it has gone, never can be recovered, use it wisely.

 Let’s take an example,

-Same thing works here, your priority should be heavy task in your to-do list.
+The same thing works here, your priority should be a heavy task on your to-do list.

 6. Prioritize your tasks

 If you know how to prioritize your work, it will affect the success of your project.
 The involvement of your team and your role as a leader will get ease.
 All projects, especially large, heavy and complex projects need clear priorities.
 It is easier to be said than done.
 You can count on technical projects, no matter how well-planned they are.
 To involve change orders, re-prioritization and the regular appearance of surprises is required.